Nightingale Bursary - Funded Training Available to Health and Social Care Staff

 Essex Market

-* It is anticipated that these figures will be subject to significant change over the next 12-24 months
+*It is anticipated that the above figures will be subject to change over the next 12-24 months.

 There are now very limited COVID risks and impacts, with the availability of staff within the equipment service no longer affected.

-COVID-19 outbreaks continue to affect some elements of the supply chains in East Asia, by reducing workforce, limiting throughput at the ports and creating an adverse supply-and-demand situation, but no noticeable impact on the overall availability of equipment, both domestically and internationally is being reported.
+COVID-19 outbreaks have affected some elements of the supply chains in East Asia, by limiting throughput at the ports and creating an adverse supply-and-demand situation, but no noticeable impact on the overall availability of equipment, both domestically and internationally is being reported.

 Current market risks: